NeuroDataDesign/orange-panda-f16s17/pipeline/baddetec/kernel.md

 	- Smoothing function
 	- Bandwith value that controls smoothness of density curve

 #### Kernel Density Estimator
 - Estimated probability density function of random var
 - [**Equation here**](https://www.mathworks.com/help/stats/kernel-distribution.html)

 #### Kernel Smoothing Function
+- Kernel is called a kernel because it's a small base that's used to determine a distribution at each point
+- Represents distribution of weights that sum to original point
 - Define shape of curve
 - Build function using sample data
 - Sum component smoothing functions for each data value to produce a smooth continuous probability curve